Free roofing estimate template

 - Double slope.

-While there are homes with different geometric roof shapes and dozens of different roof styles, most homes in the U.S. have at least some variation of the above shapes.
+While there are homes with different geometric roof shapes and dozens of different roof styles, our research indicates that most homes in the U.S. have at least some variation of the above shapes.

 Including a section on the type of roof being installed on your roofing estimate template helps account for the size of the roof.
-It’s also a good reminder for yourself if you have several roofing jobs on the go.
+Through our practical knowledge, it’s also a good reminder for yourself if you have several roofing jobs on the go.

 4 tips on how to properly estimate a roofing job